-In December 2023, the FASB issued ASUNo.
-2023-09, "Income Taxes (Topic 740): Improvements to Income Tax Disclosures" ("ASU2023-09"), which modifies the rules on income tax disclosures to require entities to disclose (i) specific categories in the rate reconciliation, (ii) the income or loss from continuing operations before income tax expense or benefit (separated between domestic and foreign) and (iii) income tax expense or benefit from continuing operations (separated by federal, state and foreign).
+In December 2023, the FASB issued ASU No. 2023-09, "Income Taxes (Topic 740): Improvements to Income Tax Disclosures" ("ASU 2023-09"), which modifies the rules on income tax disclosures to require entities to disclose (i) specific categories in the rate reconciliation, (ii) the income or loss from continuing operations before income tax expense or benefit (separated between domestic and foreign) and (iii) income tax expense or benefit from continuing operations (separated by federal, state and foreign).
 ASU 2023-09 also requires entities to disclose their income tax payments to international, federal, state, and local jurisdictions, among other changes.
 The guidance is effective for annual periods beginning after December 15, 2024.
-Early adoption is permitted for annual financial statements that havenot yet been issued or made available for issuance.
+Early adoption is permitted for annual financial statements that have not yet been issued or made available for issuance.
 ASU 2023-09 should be applied on a prospective basis, but retrospective application is permitted.
 We are currently evaluating the potential impact of adopting this new guidance on our consolidated financial statements and related disclosures.

-In November 2023, the FASB issued ASUNo 2023-07, "Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures ("ASU 2023-07").
-ASU 2023-07 enhances disclosures for significant segment expenses for all public entities required to report segment information in accordance with ASC280.
+In November 2023, the FASB issued ASU No 2023-07, "Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures" ("ASU 2023-07").
+ASU 2023-07 enhances disclosures for significant segment expenses for all public entities required to report segment information in accordance with ASC 280.
 ASC 280 requires a public entity to report for each reportable segment a measure of segment profit or loss that its chief operating decision maker ("CODM") uses to assess segment performance and to make decisions about resource allocations.
 The amendments in ASU 2023-07 improve financial reporting by requiring all public entities to disclose incremental segment information on an annual and interim basis to enable investors to develop more useful financial analyses.
 Topic 280 requires that a public entity disclose certain information about its reportable segments, for example, a public entity is required to report a measure of segment profit or loss that the CODM uses to assess segment performance and make decisions about allocating resources.
 ASC 280 also requires other specified segment items and amounts, such as depreciation, amortization, and depletion expense, to be disclosed under certain circumstances.
 The ASU 2023-07 amendments do not change or remove those disclosure requirements.
-The amendments in ASU 2023-07 are offective for all public entities for fiscal years beginning afterDecember 15, 2023 (e.g., for calendar-year-end public entities, interim periods beginning on January 1, 2024 - i.e., December 31, 2024 - i.e., Form 10-Q for the first quarter of 2025).
+The amendments in ASU 2023-07 also do not change how a public entity identifies its operating segments, aggregates those operating segments, or applies the quantitative thresholds to determine its reportable segments.
+Upon adoption, a public entity must retrospectively apply ASU 2023-07 amendments to all prior periods presented in the financial statements.
+The amendments in ASU 2023-07 are effective for all public entities for fiscal years beginning after December 15, 2023 (e.g., for calendar-year-end public entities, annual periods beginning on January 1, 2024 - i.e., December 31, 2024, Form 10-K), and interim periods within fiscal years beginning after December 15, 2024 (e.g., for calendar-year-end public entities, interim periods beginning on January 1, 2025 - i.e., Form 10-Q for the first quarter of 2025).
 Early adoption is permitted.
 We are currently evaluating the potential impact of adopting this new guidance on our consolidated financial statements and related disclosures.